coreyduos-cmyk/GWCSM-Galaxy-Analysis-Tool/README.md

 			• Troughs: Redshift values where galaxy density is below background (destructive interference)
 			• Wavelength: Distance between consecutive peaks (in Mpc)
-			• Statistical Significance: Sigma values indicating how significant the patterns are Included Dataset
+			• Statistical Significance: Sigma values indicating how significant the patterns are ~~Included Dataset
 		The repository includes The_One_To_View_Them_All.csv containing:
 			• 500,000 galaxies from SDSS DR18
 			• Redshift range: z = 0.15 to 0.65
 			• Sky coverage: Complete SDSS spectroscopic survey footprint
 			• Columns: objID, ra, dec, z, type
-		This dataset represents all SDSS spectroscopic galaxies in the specified redshift range and provides a comprehensive view of cosmic structure for GWCSM analysis.
+		This dataset represents all SDSS spectroscopic galaxies in the specified redshift range and provides a comprehensive view of cosmic structure for GWCSM analysis.~~ *FILE IS 40MB, If I Figure Out How To Bypass GITHUB's 25MB Limit I Will Upload, Till Then See Next Section For Obtaining CSV*

 Getting Additional Data

 	To download more galaxy data:
 		1. Visit SDSS SkyServer SQL Search
 		2. Use this query template:
     Select
         p.objid, p.ra, p.dec, s.z, s.zerr, p.petroMag_r
     FROM